Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 The above command line helps you create two directories at the same time where the second directory is hosted within the first directory
 # look for help
 mkdir --help

-# looking for manuals for the command lines
+# Looking for manuals for the command lines

 __man__ helps the operator access the manual pages for each unix command e.g